JenniaGo/AWS-Project-1-Movies_app/README.md

-# Movies_app_3_Tier
+# Movies_app
-Deploying a 3-Tier Architecture in AWS using Terraform
+Deploying a dockerized Website using Flask and MongoDB in AWS using Terraform

 # Prerequisites